-Last Updated July 28th, 2020 at 02:57 pm by Lisa
+Last Updated April 19th, 2022 at 02:10 pm by Lisa

 Heart-shaped lobster ravioli, what a sweet way to say I love you...

-Baked wontons have a nice firm texture, with gorgeous brown edges, and great rich flavor.
+- Baked wontons have a nice firm texture, with gorgeous brown edges, and great rich flavor.

-Readers Comments and Reviews:
+Readers Comments and Reviews

 "You had me at Limoncello. 😉 I made these for date night with my boyfriend.
 I thought I might be getting in too deep with this recipe but your encouragement made me go for it!
 I am so glad I did, these were so delicious!
 I served these up with asparagus on the side and it was perfection.
 Fancy dinner, take that!"
 Allison